What is social isolation and how does it compare to loneliness?

 Loneliness is a subjective feeling about the gap between a person’s desired levels of social contact and their actual level of social contact.
-It refers to the perceived quality of the person’s relationships.

 A lack of social contact can be triggered by many factors and has a negative effect on wellbeing.
 It can happen to anyone but whoever you are, it's important to get help.
 And that's what we're here for.

 Our connection to others enables us to survive and thrive.
 Yet, as we age, many of us are alone more often than when we were younger, leaving us vulnerable to social isolation and loneliness.

 However, new research shows that many young people are also subject to feelings of loneliness and social isolation.
 This could be linked to the “new challenges” young people face for the first time, such as moving away from home or starting new jobs.

 Health risks associated with loneliness and social isolation are comparable to the dangers of smoking and obesity.
 This includes health problems such as cognitive decline, depression, and heart disease.

 People who feel lonely may also have weakened immune cells that have trouble fighting off viruses, which makes them more vulnerable to some infectious diseases.

 Conversely, people who engage in meaningful, productive activities with others tend to live longer, boost their mood, and have a sense of purpose.
 These activities seem to help maintain their well-being and may improve their cognitive function, studies show.

 All you need to do is fill out the assessment form below.
 Upon completion, we’ll be able to review your health and wellbeing needs and connect you to the appropriate help and support.
 This could be from one of our wellbeing coaches, a befriending coordinator, a community agent, or through our volunteering programme.

 Get in touch